-The IR function, as needed, exchanges information with the Corporate Strategy and Planning, Internal Control, the Treasury, the Accounting, and the Legal Affairs functions etc. on a daily basis, and establishes a project team if necessary, in order to build a coordinated collaboration system.
-Moreover, the IR function reports shareholders' opinions and concerns obtained from
+The IR function, as needed, exchanges information with relevant departments and business units on a daily basis, and establishes a project team if necessary, in order to build a coordinated collaboration system.
+Moreover, the IR function reports shareholders' opinions and concerns obtained from dialogue with shareholders centering on institutional investors at the Group Executive Committee as well as the Board of Directors meeting, if necessary.
+Thereafter, the contents of such opinions and concerns will be discussed.

-- 5) Policy for Insider Information Management when Interacting with Shareholders In accordance with the "Regulations for Insider Trading Prevention," insider information is strictly managed.
-When interacting with shareholders, the IR function issues a reminder to the person in charge of the interaction, thereby preventing the divulgence of insider information. - 7.
-Revision and Abolition of this Policy Revision and abolition of this Policy shall be subject to a resolution of the Board of Directors.
+5) Policy for Insider Information Management in Dialogue with Shareholders, etc.

+In accordance with the Internal Regulations, insider information is strictly managed.
+When dialogue with shareholders, etc. the IR function issues a reminder to the person in charge of the dialogue, thereby preventing the divulgence of insider information.